Compact objects in Python

 measure("dataclass w/slots", fn, baseline=base)

 Wow!
-Slots magic creates special skinny objects without an underlying dictionary, unlike regular Python objects.
+Slots magic creates skinny objects without an underlying dictionary, unlike regular Python objects.
 Such a dataclass is even lighter than a tuple.

 What if 3.10 is out of the question yet?
 Use NamedTuple